 “I prepare for a day of skiing as if it were an athletic endurance event – because it is one,” Adgate says.
 “I don’t think many people realize the importance of having adequate fuel.
 They do the cafeteria coffee-and-doughnut routine or skip breakfast altogether.
 After a couple of hours on the slopes, skiers start to feel cold and light-headed – not a good thing.”

 Thunder Mountain closed in the 1970’s.
 But Adgate, along with his wife, Jody, and their two children, still lives in a home he built on a piece of the old property.
 So what do the Adgates have for breakfast?
 When they’re ready to conquer the mountain, they use Cary’s tried-and-true fueling ingredients in these favorite family recipes.

-Note: This article was originally published in January 2008 and was updated for the web February 2008.
+This article was originally published in January 2008.